-Bronson Corporate Billing & Collections Policy
+Bronson Billing And Collections Policy

-The Bronson Financial Assistance staff and management are responsible for ensuring reasonable efforts have been met on applicable accounts prior to any ECA initiation.
+The Bronson Financial Assistance staff and management are responsible for ensuring reasonable efforts have been met on eligible accounts prior to any ECA initiation.
 Bronson and their external collection agencies shall be authorized to report unpaid accounts to credit agencies, and to file litigation, garnishment, obtain judgment liens and execute upon such judgment liens using lawful means of collection.
 Bronson and authorized external collection agencies may also take other actions, including, but not limited to, telephone calls, emails, texts, mailing notices, and skip tracing to obtain payment for medical services provided.

 Bronson Financial Assistance Website

 Visit our website at https://www.bronsonhealth.com/financialassistance for more information including contact information as well as free and printable copies of the Financial Assistance Summary, Bronson Financial Assistance Policy and Bronson Financial Assistance Application in English, Spanish, Arabic and Burmese.